-No matter which way you are leaning after reading this article, we hope you have a clear idea of which support approach suits your facility’s needs.
+No matter which way you are leaning after reading this article, we hope you have a clear idea of which support approach suits your organization's needs.

 If you were impressed with the level of care and expertise that internal support services can provide, you may be interested in seeing what Sigmund has to offer.

-We have provided our customers with dedicated internal support for the last 15 years.
+We have provided our customers with dedicated internal support for the last two decades.

 In our experience and collaboration with customers over the years, we have found that internal support optimally serves the reconciliation of technological issues, and customer satisfaction as well.